 Dogs learn best from balanced dog training, where their behaviors can result in positive OR negative consequences.

-- Positive consequences means you reward desirable behaviors with praise, smiles, petting, games, and yes, treats.
+- Positive consequences means you reward desirable behaviors with praise, petting, toys, games, and yes, treats.

-By showing your dog both positive and negative consequences, he can make a conscious choice to do a behavior (or stop doing a behavior) – not only when he's in the mood for a reward/treat, but also when he might not care a hoot about the reward/treat but he still controls himself because he doesn't want a correction.
+By showing your dog both positive and negative consequences, he can make a conscious choice to do what you want – not only when he's in the mood for a reward/treat, but also when he might not care a hoot about the reward/treat but he still controls himself because he doesn't want a correction.

 All of life works this way – "cause and effect."